LIT-Protocol/developer-guides-code/btc-trigger/nodejs/README.md

 # Triggering a Bitcoin (P2PKH) Transaction with Lit Protocol

-This example was made to compile the code found in this blog post:
+This example was made to compile the code found in this blog post [here](spark.litprotocol.com/triggering-a-bitcoin-p2pkh-transaction-with-lit-protocol).

 Please visit the blog post for more information.